V-Varga/GPS_Py/README.md

 #### Results

 The results produced will vary depending on the dataset, and which portions of the map the user wishes to export.
-The example image below shows the mapping completed on the data from the original GPS program, which can be found [here](https://github.com/homologus/GPS/tree/master/GPS-original-code "GPS Original Input Data").

 The example map below (included in the Results_Files/ directory) was created using the data for which the original [GPS](https://github.com/homologus/GPS "GPS") program was created, in Elhaik et al. 2014.

 ![Example Map](Results_Files/GenMap_East.png)